 This course provides a working knowledge of supervisory skills necessary for dealing with human problems within the organization.
 It covers elements such as communications, motivation, discipline, negotiations, and conflict management.
-Prerequisite: BM251 Organizational Behavior.
+Prerequisites: BM251 Organizational Behavior.

-BM253 Global Perspectives in International Business C-3 Cr-3
+BM253 Global Perspectives in International Business

-This course shows students strategies and corporate policies of international firms, and how they operate globally in both internal and external environments.
-It covers economic, political, and cultural topics as they relate to international business, which include goods, services, technology, and capital, in addition to managerial knowledge and how it must transcend borders.
+The course shows students strategies and corporate policies of international firms, and how they operate globally in both internal and external environments.
+It covers economic, political, and cultural topics as they relate to international business, which includes goods, services, technology, and capital, in addition to managerial knowledge and how it must transcend borders.